Skip to main content

 Step 2

-Format a USB drive as FAT32 or exFAT.
-Create a folder named Boombox and place LockChime.wav inside it.
+On a FAT32 or exFAT USB drive, create a folder named Boombox and place LockChime.wav inside it.
 Full path: Boombox/LockChime.wav.

 Step 3